shumwaymark/sentinelcam/README.rst

 All of those unexpected, unusual, exceptional events are not so disposable.
 Under certain circumstances, it might be desirable to produce a full archival video immediately.
-There may be situations were such a record should be copied off-site as a precaution.
-Perhaps by policy, a full video record of evey package delivery is always kept for a period of time.
+There may be situations where such a record should be copied off-site as a precaution.
+Perhaps by policy, a full video record of every package delivery is always kept for a period of time.

 This all needs to be mostly automatic and self-maintaining.
 The end result should require the bare minimum of care and feeding.
 Ideally, set it up and forget about it.
 It should just work.